Amazing Stories: Sloane, Palmer, Browne and Fairman

 Sloane took over full control of the content of Amazing when Gernsback left in 1929.
 He was infamous for his slow response to manuscripts, and when Astounding Stories was launched in January 1930, with better rates and faster editorial response, some of Sloane's writers quickly defected.
 Little of quality appeared in Amazing during Sloane's tenure, though "The Lost Machine", an early story by John Wyndham, appeared in April 1932, under Wyndham's real name of John Beynon Harris.
-John W. Campbell and Howard Fast sold their first stories to Sloane; Campbell's "When the Atoms Failed" appeared in the January 1930 issue, and Fast's "Wrath of the Purple" was printed in the October 1932 issue.Ashley, Gernsback Days, p.
-156.
+John W. Campbell and Howard Fast sold their first stories to Sloane; Campbell's "When the Atoms Failed" appeared in the January 1930 issue, and Fast's "Wrath of the Purple" was printed in the October 1932 issue.

 Raymond Palmer, who took over in 1938 after production of the magazine was moved to Chicago, was less interested in the educational possibilities of science fiction than Sloane had been.
 He wanted the magazine to provide escapist entertainment, and had no interest in scientific accuracy.
 His terse instruction—"Gimme Bang-Bang"—to one pulp writer sums up his approach.
-Palmer disposed of almost all of Sloane's accumulated inventory, instead acquiring stories from local Chicago writers he knew through his connections with science fiction fandom.Ashley, Time Machines, p.
-112. He also added features such as a "Correspondence Corner" and a "Collectors' Corner" to appeal to fans, and introduced a "Meet the Authors" feature, though on at least one occasion the featured author was a pseudonym, and the biographical details were invented.
-An illustrated back cover was tried, and soon became standard.Ashley, Time Machines, pp. 118–119.
+Palmer disposed of almost all of Sloane's accumulated inventory, instead acquiring stories from local Chicago writers he knew through his connections with science fiction fandom.
+He also added features such as a "Correspondence Corner" and a "Collectors' Corner" to appeal to fans, and introduced a "Meet the Authors" feature, though on at least one occasion the featured author was a pseudonym, and the biographical details were invented.
+An illustrated back cover was tried, and soon became standard.
 In 1939 Palmer acquired Isaac Asimov's first sale, "Marooned off Vesta".

 In the 1940s, several writers established themselves as a stable of reliable contributors to Amazing.
 These included David Wright O'Brien and William P. McGivern, both of whom wrote an immense amount for Ziff-Davis, much of it under house names such as Alexander Blade.
 John Russell Fearn became a prolific contributor, using the pseudonyms "Thornton Ayre" and "Polton Cross".
 Palmer also encouraged long-time science fiction writers to return, publishing pulp authors such as Ed Earl Repp and Eando Binder.
 This policy did not always meet with approval from Amazing's readers, who, despite a clear preference for action and adventure stories, could not stomach the work of some of the early pulp writers such as Harry Bates.